kenwalger/mdbw18/workshop/quest4.md

 mkdir -p api/routes
 ```

-Next, let's create a file to store our routing logic in `./api/routes/quests.js`.
+Next, let's create a file to store our routing logic in `./api/routes/delis.js`.
 This file, as you can probably
-decipher from its name will hold routes for requests having to do with our quests.
+decipher from its name will hold routes for requests having to do with our quest for a great deli.

 Here's a beginning example of the routes file: